 --no-verifyskips the pre-push hook so this script won't run again.

 pelicanis executed again to generate the development version of my blog, so I'll be able to write the next post.

 source, and only to

 master gets updated with the new contents.
 Cool!

 .gitignore file.
 This way, the

-(we don't really want to put it under version control - it would be like putting other types of derivative files such as
+We don't really want to put it under version control - it would be like putting other types of generated files such as

 .o under version control.